 Digital natives and digital immigrants

-His basic hypothesis was that younger people who grew up with new technology (digital natives born in 1980 or after) find it relatively easy to use.
-They’ve never known life without it.
+He wrote that younger people who grew up with new technology (digital natives born in 1980 or after) find it easy to work with.
+It comes naturally as they’ve never known life without it.

 Technology changes, people don’t